rblack42/ACCweb.cosc2325/Appendix/Projects/ProjectMakefiles.rst

 A big program will obviously have a ``main`` function that calls other functions somewhere in your code.
-It is common to organize all of those other functions into a set of files that focus on one majot part of the code.
+It is common to organize all of those other functions into a set of files that focus on one major part of the code.
 We my have several files in one major component, so we might set up a subdirectory just for that part of the project.